Microchips & Integrated Circuits Wholesale Trading License in Dubai: Cost and Requirements

 Dubai South Free Zone plays a central role in this ecosystem.
 Situated adjacent to Al Maktoum International Airport and within close reach of Jebel Ali Port, it functions as a critical logistics and trade corridor connecting manufacturers in Asia with buyers across Europe, Africa, and the Middle East.
 Free zones in Dubai offer additional advantages including simplified customs procedures, duty exemptions on re-exports, and a streamlined business registration process that gives semiconductor traders a meaningful competitive edge.

-What the Microchips & Integrated Circuits Trading Licence Covers
+What the Microchips & Integrated Circuits Trading License Covers

-The licence permits trade in a broad range of products within the semiconductor and electronic components category, including memory chips, microprocessors, logic devices, and application-specific integrated circuits.
-It is important to note that this licence covers wholesale activities only.
-Retail sales directly to end consumers, manufacturing or assembly operations, and activities outside the defined scope of electronic component trading would require separate or additional licence categories.
+The license permits trade in a broad range of products within the semiconductor and electronic components category, including memory chips, microprocessors, logic devices, and application-specific integrated circuits.
+It is important to note that this license covers wholesale activities only.
+Retail sales directly to end consumers, manufacturing or assembly operations, and activities outside the defined scope of electronic component trading would require separate or additional license categories.

-The microchips and integrated circuits trading licence is well suited to a range of business profiles, including:
+The microchips and integrated circuits trading license is well suited to a range of business profiles, including:

 Electronics component distributors and wholesale traders looking to serve the GCC and broader regional markets